huntsberg/python_penny-ante/TESTING_SUMMARY.md

 - **Comprehensive Coverage**: No untested code paths
 - **Documentation**: Inline comments explaining complex scenarios

-This comprehensive testing approach ensures the betting system is robust, reliable, and ready for production use in a real casino environment.
+This comprehensive testing approach ensures the betting system is robust, reliable, and ready for production use in a real game environment.